fab411/obsidian-desktop-entry/Manual Installation Guide.md

 # Manual Installation Guide

-If you prefer to set up Obsidian manually without cloning this repository, follow these steps:
+If you prefer to set up Obsidian manually without cloning this repository, follow these steps.

 <!-- GETTING STARTED -->
 ## Getting Started